ManuelReschke/go-pd/README.md

 ## Why?

-Because we want a simple, fast and robust go package to upload to pixeldrain.com.
+Because we want a simple, fast, robust and 100% tested go package to upload to pixeldrain.com.

-## Import
+## Import the pkg / lib

 ```go
 import "github.com/ManuelReschke/go-pd/pkg/pd"
 ```

-## Example - use package to upload a file
+## Example 1 - the easiest way to upload a file

 ```go
 package main